 Starting as the western Amazon Rainforest’s first adventure camping company, the Tahuayo Lodge has operated incredible Amazon tours since 1981.
-Evolving from a pure camping focus and with the addition of the award-winning Tahuayo lodge itself, guests can now explore further into the Amazon and have a base to prepare and acclimatise to deep jungle for their Amazon survival tour.
+Evolving from a pure camping focus and with the addition of the award-winning Tahuayo Lodge itself, guests can now explore farther into the Amazon and have a base to prepare and acclimatise to deep jungle for their Amazon survival tour.

 The strength of the Tahuayo Amazon survival tour is the degree of personal attention, the diverse rainforest, and the custom itinerary to focus on your particular interests.
 Although most guests choose the softer rainforest experiences, such as as wildlife viewing and visiting native villages, the media attention on survival has drawn attention to the more adventurous tours in Amazonia.